Featuring safety tips on grilling and outdoor fun, as well as delicious recipes.

 Don’t Forget Your Vitamin D

 Keep in mind that sunshine is the primary source of vitamin D for most people, and that adequate vitamin D levels offer important health benefits.
-Limiting time in the sun is important, but many experts believe that 10 to 15 minutes of daily sun on exposed skin provides ample levels of vitamin D. After that, however, go indoors to apply sunscreen or sunblock, and wait 30 minutes before going outside again.
+Limiting time in the sun is important, but many experts believe that 10 to 15 minutes of daily sun on exposed skin provides ample levels of vitamin D. After that, however, go indoors to apply sunscreen, and wait 30 minutes before going outside again.

 WATER, WATER EVERYWHERE…